 Kindly provide the proposed amendments to the regulation or standard or guideline in the text box below, using the “track changes” function in Microsoft Word.
 Please only reproduce the parts of the text that are being amended or deleted.

-4. Any coastal State which has grounds for believing that any activity under a Plan of Work in the Area by a Contractor or the Enterprise is likely to could cause harm or a threat of harmful effects to its coastline or to the Marine Environment under its jurisdiction or sovereignty, or may result in Exploitation by the Contractor of resources lying within national jurisdiction without the relevant State’s consent, shall notify the Secretary-General in writing of the grounds upon which such belief is based.
-The Secretary-General shall immediately inform the [Commission], and the Contractor and its Sponsoring State or States or the Enterprise, of such notification.
-The Contractor and its Sponsoring State or States or the Enterprise shall be provided with a reasonable opportunity to examine the evidence, if any provided by the coastal States as the basis for its belief, and submit their observations thereon to the [Secretary-General] in the shortest possible time.
+1 ter.
+The Secretary-General shall inform potentially affected coastal States [as identified in the applicable Regional Environmental Management Plan], upon the submission of an application for Exploitation.
+Appropriate consultation and notification Procedures shall be developed within three years after the adoption of these Regulations or before any Commercial Production commences, whichever takes place first.4.
+Any coastal State which has grounds for believing that any activity under a Plan of Work in the Area by a Contractor or the Enterprise is likely to cause harmful effects or a threat of harmful effects to its coastline or to the Marine Environment under its jurisdiction or sovereignty, or may result in Exploitation by the Contractor of resources lying within national jurisdiction without the relevant State’s consent, shall notify the Secretary-General in writing of the grounds upon which such belief is based.
+The Secretary-General shall [][promptly] inform the Compliance Committee, Commission, and the Council and the Contractor and its Sponsoring State or States or the Enterprise, of such notification.
+The Contractor and its Sponsoring State or States or the Enterprise shall be provided with a reasonable opportunity to examine the evidence, if any, provided by the coastal States as the basis for its belief, and submit their observations thereon to the Secretary-General [as soon as practicable].

-7. In the case of harmful effects to the Marine Environment within any national jurisdiction resulting from the activities of the Contractor, or in the case of Exploitation of resources lying within national jurisdiction without the relevant State’s consent, the Contractor shall be [strictly] liable for any response and clean-up costs, and for any damage that cannot be fully contained, mitigated or repaired, [and the Authority shall require the Contractor to pay compensation, proportionally to the damage caused]
+7. In the case of harmful effects to the Marine Environment within any national jurisdiction resulting from the activities of the Contractor, or in the case of exploitation of resources lying within national jurisdiction without the relevant State’s consent, the Contractor shall be strictly liable for any response and clean-up costs, and for any damage that cannot be fully contained, mitigated or repaired, and taking into account any compensation already claimed against the Contractor in national proceedings brought in accordance with Article 235 of the Convention.

 Please indicate the rationale for the proposal.
 [150-word limit]